leoz0214/pyriodic-table/README.md

 #### Atomic mass

-This is how heavy on average an atom of an element is, compared to the carbon-12 isotope, which has an atomic mass of exactly 12.
+This is how heavy on average an atom of an element is, compared to the carbon-12 isotope, which has a mass of exactly 12.
 For example, if element X has an isotope with mass number of 25 (50% of element X), and an isotope with mass number of 27 (50% of element X), element X would have an atomic mass of 26.
 If an element has no stable isotopes, the mass number of its longest-lived isotope is considered to be its atomic mass.